jxh4945777/MMEA/README.md

 #### 1. Collect Candidates

-- Firstly, save the name dictionary, the knowledge tuples and the file path of images under `data/{DATASET}/candidates`.
-As for the detailed file format of data, please see `name_dict`, `neighbors` and `image_path` under [data/example/candidates](data/example/candidates).
+- Firstly, save the the file paths of images under `data/{DATASET}/candidates`.
+As for the detailed file format of data, please see `image_path` under [data/example/candidates](data/example/candidates).

 - Then, use EA methods based on emebddings to obtain the embeddings of entities.
 Save these embeddings as a dictionary like `{ent_id : embedding, ...}`, in which `ent_id` is entity ID in format `int` and `embedding` is entity embedding in format `numpy.ndarray`.
 Save the ID-to-embedding dictionary in file `{DATASET}_id_ent_feature_dict.pkl` under `data/{DATASET}/candidates`.